NghiaZun/AIthena_Statistic/README.md

-# Performance Statistic

-This repository provides an overview and evaluation of the performance statistics.
+# This repository provides an overview and evaluation of the performance statistics.

-## File Overview
+## Performance Statistic

 The Excel file contains statistical data related to query performance.
 Below is a breakdown of the key columns and their descriptions: